SereneVirus/Cybersecurity-pen-tools/nmap/readme.md

 TCP Connect does the regular three-way handshake SYN -> SYN-ACK -> ACK Half-open does SYN -> SYN-ACK -> RST (Reset)

-Half-open can sometimes bypass security audits due to certain systems only logging a completed three-way handshake Half-open saves resources and time since it doesn't have a need to terminate the connection that a regular TCP connection would establish
+Half-open can sometimes bypass security audits due to certain systems only logging a completed three-way handshake<br/>
+Half-open saves resources and time since it doesn't have a need to terminate the connection that a regular TCP connection would establish

 Drawback of Half-open is that the unsyncronized nature of the scan can bring down badly configured services

-> Less common

 NULL, FIN and Xmas tries to be even more sneaky than Half-open<br/>
 NULL does not include any flag and expects the exchange to be (empty) -> RST<br/>